Quadrifolium/TFinMedia/en-GB/20140909 南都娱乐周刊(Southern Metropolis Entertainment).md

 Among them, the leader WANG Jun-kai was the first to be selected by the agency "Time Fengjun".
 As the only one born before millennium(born in 1999), he was sometimes joked at by the other two as an "old man".
-YUAN Qi(袁琪), a director of "Day Day Up"(天天向上), told us, "WANG Jun-kai has a nature of being a star, you can tell the quality from the cover videos years ago."
+YUAN Qi(袁琪), a director of "Tian Tian Xiang Shang"(天天向上), told us, "WANG Jun-kai has a nature of being a star, you can tell the quality from the cover videos years ago."
 The youngest member YI Yang-qian-xi was born in Hunan Hongjiang, and went to Beijing at two.
 He was skilled at dance, magic show, "Bian Lian"(变脸, literally: "face-changing", a Chinese dramatic art of Sichuan opera), and so on.
 He was also a "xue ba"(学霸, one who's score ranks top in class or school) who once ranked the top at school, and the fans called him "Qian Zong"(千总, literally: "Boss Qian").
 At the backstage, he was always playing his iPad, only after received a rigid fan printed with he and his younger brother from a fan did he start playing childishly.